ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 A _Detached RO-Crate Package_ is an RO-Crate, defined in an _RO-Crate Metadata Document_ without a defined root directory, where the _RO-Crate Metadata Document_ content is accessed independently (e.g. as part of a programmatic API).

-Unlike an  _Attached  RO-Crate Package_ a _Detached RO-Crate Package_ is not processed in a file-system context and thus does not carry a data _payload_ in the same sense, but may reference data deposited separately, or purely reference [contextual entities](contextual-entities).
+Unlike an  _Attached RO-Crate Package_, a _Detached RO-Crate Package_ is not processed in a file-system context and thus does not carry a data _payload_ in the same sense, but may reference data deposited separately, or purely reference [contextual entities](contextual-entities).

 In a _Detached RO-Crate Package_ the [root data entity](root-data-entity) SHOULD have an @id which is an absolute URL if it is available online.
-If it is not yet, or will never be available online then @id may be any valid URI - including `./`.
+If it is not yet, or will never be available online then @id MAY be any valid URI - including `./`.

 Any [data entities](data-entities) in a _Detached RO-Crate Package Package_  MUST be [Web-based Data Entities](data-entities.html#web-based-data-entities).